TON369777/SEED-OIL-ANALYSIS/README.md

 **Web Crawl and Scrape**

 A crawler program was written in Python to crawl and scrape the Coles website for all food products and ingredients information.
-The program would crawl through each of the product categories, obtain the individual product URLs and then individual product ingredients information scraped.
+The program would crawl through each of the product categories (as set out by COLES), obtain the individual product URLs and then individual product ingredients information scraped.
 Of note is that the program was interrupted at times and so the program had to be restarted many times.
 The raw data that was scraped was ultimately split into multiple files.

 **Data Cleansing and Formatting**

 Before any analysis could take place, some data cleansing and formatting was required.

 1) Baby Products consists of both food and non food items.
 Non food items were filtered out before analysis.
+2) The ingredients data were formatted to lower case and the word 'oils' replaced with 'oil' to allow parsing for specific types of seed oil used in the manufacture of the food product.
-2) Additional columns were added to indicate presence of specific seed oil types.
+3) Additional columns were added to indicate presence of specific seed oil types.
 1 indicates Yes, 0 indicates No
 ![image](https://github.com/TON369777/SEED-OIL-ANALYSIS/assets/156875448/c3e992ce-bfd4-4f81-9dc3-00f3b9de3265)
-3) Final additional column was added to indicated an overall presence of seed oil/s in the product.
+4) Final additional column was added to indicated an overall presence of seed oil/s in the product.
 As long as there was at least 1 indication of 1 value in preceding additional columns, this final column would indicate 1 for Yes.
 ![image](https://github.com/TON369777/SEED-OIL-ANALYSIS/assets/156875448/c1168f68-f462-44e5-8b56-cd5c59d0efcb)![image](https://github.com/TON369777/SEED-OIL-ANALYSIS/assets/156875448/e4549483-44a0-4427-a985-d51115b3037a)

-4) Some duplicate entries existed e.g. a product might be categorised by Coles as part of 'Drinks' and 'Dairy Eggs Fridge'.
+5) Some duplicate entries existed e.g. a product might be categorised by Coles as part of 'Drinks' and 'Dairy Eggs Fridge'.
 The duplicate entries were remove and instead classified as part of only one category.
 This reduced the total product entries from ~14 000 to ~13 000.

 ## ANALYSIS
 Data Analysis was completed using Python Pandas.
 Points of interest include: